ruijarimba/azure-pipelines-guidelines/guidelines/steps/do-validate-parameters.md

     displayName: 'An array of key-value pairs of input data to validate'
     type: object

-  # A boolean value that specifies whether to print the values of the inputs
+  # A boolean value that specifies whether to print the values of the inputs.
-  # Use it for troubleshooting purposes.
+  # Use it for troubleshooting purposes only, as it may expose sensitive information.
-  # Be careful not to print sensitive information.
   - name: printValues
     displayName: 'A boolean value that specifies whether to print the values of the inputs'
     type: boolean